 Saint Xavier University's school code is 001768.
 Be sure to include SXU on your FAFSA so that your eligibility for aid at SXU can be reviewed.

-Once you are an admitted student to Saint Xavier University and your valid FAFSA results have been received, an award letter detailing your estimated financial aid will be sent to you.
+Once you are an admitted student to Saint Xavier University and your valid FAFSA results have been received, an offer detailing your estimated financial aid will be sent to you.

-Your award letter is an estimation based on current FAFSA results and federal/state regulations, as well as an assumed housing and enrollment plan.
+Your financial aid offer is an estimation based on current FAFSA results and federal/state regulations, as well as an assumed housing and enrollment plan.
 If your housing plans or anticipated enrollment change, notify the Office of Financial Aid so that your aid can be revised.